How to write a scholarship resume?

-Writing a postgraduate or a PhD scholarship resume?
-List both your bachelor’s and master’s degrees.
+When applying for a postgraduate or a Ph.D. scholarship, mention both your bachelor’s and master’s degrees in your scholarship resumes.

 Your work experience is included in the third section.
 Even if you just had a summer job at the local supermarket, you should mention it.

 Scholarship directors do not expect every applicant to do amazing internships abroad, but they do expect you to have spent your time doing something productive.

 Work experience shows how you managed both your studies and your job.